Master of Arts in Teaching, Spanish Certification (P-12)

 - If an applicant was previously enrolled in an initial teacher preparation program, an interview must be completed with the Program Coordinator prior to admission to the program.

-Georgia Pre-Service certificate.
-Prior to participating in a field experience in the M.A.T. program (which occurs the first semester), all candidates must have a Georgia Pre-Service certificate or Induction Pathway 4 certificate.
-After you receive your admission acceptance, if you are not employed as a teacher in Georgia, you will receive an email from the College of Education with documents required to receive the Pre-Service certification from the GaPSC.
-Once you provide the information requested in the documents, the information will be sent to the GaPSC by the College of Education Certification Officer.
+Georgia Pre-Service certificate: Prior to participating in a field experience in the MAT program (which occurs within the first semester), all candidates must have a Georgia Pre-Service Certificate or Provisional/Waiver Teaching Certificate in a field that matches the Program.
+After you receive your admission acceptance, if you are NOT employed as a teacher of record in a matching content area classroom in Georgia, you will receive an email from the College of Education with the documents required to receive the Pre-Service certificate from the GaPSC.
+Once you provide the information requested in the documents, it will be sent to the GaPSC by the College of Education Officer.

 *The application and all required documents listed on the “admissions requirements” tab for the program must be received by the deadline.
 If all required documents are not received by the deadline your application will not be considered for admission.